Harvick has Cup title shot after 3rd straight Texas fall win

 FORT WORTH, Texas (AP) — Kevin Harvick and the Stewart-Haas Racing team had already been preparing for NASCAR’s finale.
 With another win at Texas, they now know they will be racing for a Cup title in two weeks.

-Harvick won the fall Cup race at Texas for the third year in a row Sunday, again securing one of the championship-contending spots for the Nov.
+Harvick won the fall race at Texas for the third year in a row Sunday, again securing one of the championship-contending spots for the Nov.
 17 season-ending race at Homestead-Miami Speedway.

 “Well, we’ve already been going down the road,” Harvick said from Victory Lane in Texas.
 “We’ve already been to the simulator, we’ve already built the car, and now we’ve just got to make sure that we do what we think is right and go with our gut and see what happens.”